-- Does the College have an approved and widely disseminated library policy? - Are library facilities of the College developed in keeping with the requirements of the full-time, part-time students? - Does the library obtain feedback from students and staff, and other users on the adequacy and accessibility of the support facilities and learning resources available at the College?
+- Does the University has an approved and widely disseminated library policy? - Are library facilities of the University developed in keeping with the requirements of the full-time, part-time students? - Does the library obtain feedback from students and staff, and other users on the adequacy and accessibility of the support facilities and learning resources available at the College?